THE BLOG © www.rt66pix.com

 A westbound trip can also recall the Crucifixion in a mountainous desert.
 Jesus was on the cross perhaps up to six-hours.
 That was a typical driving time in the 1930s from the mountainous desert around Oatman AZ and Needles CA, until a return to life with a dramatic green-up nearing the coast or Central Valley.
 Many migrants drove the desert at night to avoid brutal heat, so greenery would suddenly appear at the start of a new day.

 These similarities, and many others noted by scholars, would have occurred to 1930s American refugees, at least subconsciously, as they struggled through.
-Nearly all were raised as Christians, many as fundamentalists who believe every word of the Bible is literally true, and their experience made Route 66 unique among American highways.
+Nearly all were raised as Christians, many as fundamentalists who believe every word of the Bible is divinely inspired and literally true.
+Their experience made Route 66 unique among American highways.

 Some of this appears in both the book and movie versions of The Grapes of Wrath.
 But to my knowledge, no Route 66 road or tourism material mentions any of it, even in passing.
 In 25+ books, many promotional publications, and travel websites The Grapes of Wrath is simply the saga of the fictional Joad family during the Great Depression and Dust Bowl.